-Dr. Serravalle’s journey in this field started 19 years ago.
+Dr. Serravalle’s journey in this field started 20 years ago.
 Since that time she has worked with a variety of clients across most treatment settings.
 She started at Sheppard Pratt on the inpatient trauma disorder unit where she was initially introduced to Dialectical Behavioral Therapy (DBT).
-What fascinated her about DBT is the focus on skill development with the goal of creating a life worth living.
+What fascinated her about DBT was the focus on skill development with the goal of creating a life worth living.
 Dr. Serravalle graduated from the University of Maryland with a Bachelor’s of Science in Psychology.
 She then earned a certification of Certified Drug and Alcohol counselor in Addictions (CAC-AD) within the State of Maryland.
 As a CAC-AD she continued her work with adults who were mandated to treatment through the court systems.
 During that time she learned a tremendous amount about developing the therapeutic relationship, utilizing skills in motivational interviewing and creating a support network for those in recovery.

 Dr. Serravalle went on to earn a Master’s degree from Capella University in Mental Health Counseling and was licensed as a Licensed Professional Counselor of Mental Health (LPCMH) in the state of Delaware.
 In addition, she is a Nationally Certified Counselor (NCC).
 She transitioned her practice to working with adolescence and families.
 As a Brief Treatment Therapist, she participated in individual, group and family counseling.
 In this position, she was able to able to see youth in the schools, home and community to gain a better understanding of the overall situations her clients were encountering on a daily basis.
 She identified the need to be trained in Multi Systemic Therapy (MST) in order to navigate the various systems that interacted with the families she served.
 She then earned a certification in Functional Behavioral Analysis (FBA) as many of her clients were on the Autism Spectrum.